pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

 which will run gitk and label the commit it chose with a marker that says "bisect".
-Choose a safe-looking commit nearby, note its commit id, and check it out with:
+Choose a safe-looking commit nearby, note its commit ID, and check it out with:

     $ git reset --hard fb47ddb2db...